Henry Lee I: Career

-Upon coming of age, Henry Lee inherited land in what became Prince William County from his late mother, which land his son of the same name would develop as Leesylvania plantation.
+Upon coming of age, Henry Lee inherited land in what became Prince William County (his son Henry Lee II would later develop some of this property as Leesylvania plantation.

 Meanwhile, Richard Lee II had arranged with his political ally Governor Alexander Spottswood to have his son Thomas become his successor as the naval officer for the South Potomac district in 1712, then about a decade later (and after their father's death) Thomas would begin his political career as one of the Burgesses representing Westmoreland County.
-As that career progressed toward succeeding their late father on the Governor's Council, in 1730, Thomas Lee arranged for this brother to succeed him as the naval officer for the South Potomac district, a position that his son Richard "Squire" Lee would assume upon this man's death.
+As that career progressed toward succeeding their late father on the Governor's Council, in 1730, Thomas Lee arranged for Henry to succeed him as the naval officer for the South Potomac district, a position that his son Richard "Squire" Lee would assume upon Henry's death.
 Although the position involved some military responsibility, because raiders from other nations were rare in the era after Queen Anne's War, the post was considered mostly as lucrative, since the holder earned a 10% fee based upon collection of a tax on tobacco being shipped out of the colony.

-Meanwhile, this man operated the family's Machadoc plantation, 2600 acre acres originally developed by their grandfather, and by then mostly using enslaved labor rather than indentured servants.
+Meanwhile, Henry Lee operated the family's Machodoc plantation, 2600 acre acres originally developed by their grandfather, and by then mostly using enslaved labor rather than indentured servants.
 Machodoc had been inherited by their brother Richard, who soon died, and the brothers leased it from his England-based widow at a favorable rate.
 This agricultural activity became particularly important as Thomas became more involved in politics and spent time in England and Williamsburg as well as the Virginia colony's western reaches.
-Thomas Lee had also became agent for the Northern Neck Proprietary in 1711, upon the suggestion of Thomas Corbin and his ally Edmund Jenings, who had been the colony's attorney general before returning to England, and reassumed that Virginia position in 1716.
+Thomas Lee had also become agent for the Northern Neck Proprietary in 1711, upon the suggestion of Thomas Corbin and his ally Edmund Jenings, who had been the colony's attorney general before returning to England and reassumed that Virginia position in 1716.
 That agency incurred the wrath of the previous (and successor agent), the powerful "King" Carter who also sat on the Governor's Council.
-During this time, Thomas and Henry Lee also bought commercial sites upstream on the Potomac river, mostly within the Northern Neck proprietary.
+During this time, Thomas and Henry Lee also bought commercial sites upstream on the Potomac River, mostly within the Northern Neck proprietary.

 Particularly after marrying as discussed below, Lee transferred his share of Machodoc to this brother and soon built and resided on an adjoining parcel he had inherited and a house he called Lee Hall (also near Hague, in Cople Parish, Westmoreland County).
+In 1729, the Machodoc house was destroyed in an arson fire set by disgruntled "Felons who Thomas [Lee], as Justice of the Peace, had condemned."

-Death and legacy
+Death

-Henry died between June 13–25, 1747.
-Although the remains of Machadoc are on the National Register of Historic Places, all traces of Lee house have long since disappeared.
+Henry died sometime in the summer of 1747 and is presumably buried in the Lee family cemetery known as the Burnt House Field.

 Personal life

-Lee married Mary Bland (1704-1764), the daughter of Hon.
-Richard Bland Sr. (1665-1720) and Elizabeth Randolph (1685-1719).
+Lee married Mary Bland (Prince William County, August 21, 1704–Westmoreland County, 1764), the daughter of Hon.
+Richard Bland Sr. (1665–1720) and wife Elizabeth Randolph (1685–1719).
 They had the following children: